IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Alice sends data to Bob.
 Corinne intercepts the data sent to Bob.
 Corinne reads and alters the message to Bob.
-Bob can see that the data did not come from Alice.
+Bob is unable to verify whether that the data came from Alice.

 Impacts: